Giosuè Carducci: Literary fame

 Following the publication of the Barbarian Odes, Carducci became an object of adulation for the younger generation of Italian poets.
-Periodicals such as Fanfulla della Domenica, Cronaca bizantina, and Domenica letteraria helped spread his fame.
+Periodicals such as Fanfulla della domenica, Cronaca Bizantina, and Domenica letteraria helped spread his fame.
 New Barbarian Odes solidified his reputation, and he assumed the role of national poet.

 The 1880s were for Carducci a period of intense literary activity.
-In 1881 he began to write for Cronaca bizantina, a flamboyant and very successful literary journal that numbered among its contributors the likes of Giovanni Marradi, Matilde Serao, Edoardo Scarfoglio, Guido Magnoni, and Gabriele D'Annunzio.
+In 1881 he began to write for Cronaca Bizantina, a flamboyant and very successful literary journal that numbered among its contributors the likes of Giovanni Marradi, Matilde Serao, Edoardo Scarfoglio, Guido Magnoni, and Gabriele D'Annunzio.
 Within the next few years he published the three admirable volumes of his Confessioni e Battaglie (1882), the Ça Ira sonnets (1883), and a considerable number of articles, pamphlets and essays.

-His lyrical production, too, seemed to reach its perfection in these years of tense, unrelenting work; for the Canzone di Legnano, the Odes to Rome and to Monte Mario, the Elegy on the urn of Percy Bysshe Shelley, the ringing rhymes of the Intermezzo, in which he happily blended the satire of Heine with the lyrical form of his native poetry – all belong to this period.
+His lyrical production progressed in these years of work; for the Canzone di Legnano, the Odes to Rome and to Monte Mario, the Elegy on the urn of Percy Bysshe Shelley, the ringing rhymes of the Intermezzo, in which he blended the satire of Heine with the lyrical form of his native poetry – all belong to this period.

 In the Late 19th century Carducci's political and philosophical views shifted; he resigned himself to constitutional monarchy and acquired a more religious attitude, with some appreciation of the Church's mission, though he remained fundamentally anticlerical.